 About specialty drugs.
 Specialty drugs are high-cost drugs that are on our specialty drug list.
-If your Plan Physician prescribes more than a 30-day supply for an outpatient drug, you may be able to obtain more than a 30-day supply at one time, up to the day supply limit for
+If your Plan Physician prescribes more than a 30-day supply for an outpatient drug, you may be able to obtain more than a 30-day supply at one time, up to the day supply limit for that drug.

-Group ID: 35995 Kaiser Permanente Senior Advantage (HMO) with Part D Contract: 1 Version: 100 EOC# 14 Effective: 1/1/24-12/31/24 Date: October 2, 2023 that drug.
 However, most specialty drugs are limited to a 30-day supply in any 30-day period.
 Your Plan Pharmacy can tell you if a drug you take is one of these drugs.

 Manufacturer coupon program.
-For outpatient prescription drugs or items that are covered under this "Outpatient drugs, supplies, and supplements not covered by Medicare" section and obtained at a Plan Pharmacy, you may be able to use approved manufacturer coupons as payment for the Cost Share that you owe, as allowed under Health Plan's coupon program.
+For outpatient prescription drugs or items that are covered under the "Outpatient drugs, supplies, and supplements not covered by Medicare" section above and obtained at a Plan Pharmacy, you may be able to use approved manufacturer coupons as payment for the Cost Share that you owe, as allowed under Health Plan's coupon program.
 You will owe any additional amount if the coupon does not cover the entire amount of your Cost Share for your prescription.
 Certain health plan coverages are not eligible for coupons.
 You can get more information regarding the Kaiser Permanente coupon program rules and limitations at kp.org/rxcoupons.